 Lesson function – For beginners, Alfred Publishing’s lesson function enables you to set the needed foundation into becoming a pro pianist.
 The lesson function is a proven and trusted feature that has helped more than 6.5 million pianists gain the knowledge required to professionally this work of art.

-Who Is the Kawai ES100 Built for?
+Who Is the Kawai ES100 Digital Piano for?

 As earlier pointed out, the ES100 has plenty of features that make it easy for any level of pianist.
 It is a sophisticated yet straightforward digital piano capable of being used by beginners and pro pianists as well.

 The piano’s lightweight design amongst the keyboard action and sound capabilities makes it a quick choice for most out-gigging musicians.
 Other than that, novice players have the option of learning side by side with their instructors using the Split mode.

 So, Kawai wanted to include both parties without biasing or hindering features that may be needed by any level of pianist.

 In this section, we’ll look at various accessories that come with the Kawai ES100 as well as the piano’s warranty information.